Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Introduction

-From the perspective of inferential methods, pathogen genome concentrations are a potentially less biased data source than other data sources such as counts of new cases, which can be biased by policies regarding testing availability and the willingness of the population to test \citep{li2020spatial}.
+From the perspective of inferential methods, pathogen genome concentrations are potentially less biased data than counts of new cases, which can be biased by policies regarding testing availability and the willingness of the population to test \citep{li2020spatial}.
 To our knowledge, there have been relatively few attempts to use pathogen genome concentrations collected from wastewater (henceforth referred to as wastewater data) to estimate the effective reproduction number. \citet{huisman2022wastewater} adapted their case based method \citep{huisman2022estimation} and used SARS-CoV-2 wastewater data to create a synthetic time series of hypothetical case data, which is then analyzed with the widely used case-based method \texttt{EpiEstim} \citep{cori_new_2013}.
-Because the model uses a branching process inspired method, it has relatively few parameters which must be specified by the user.
-One disadvantage of this approach is that the synthetic incidence is truncated in order to avoid issues of right-censoring, making it impossible to provide real time inference. \citet{nourbakhsh2022wastewater} used a classic compartmental model where RNA concentrations were modeled as noisy realization of the number of currently infectious and recently recovered individuals.
-Unlike the \citet{huisman2022wastewater} method, the \citet{nourbakhsh2022wastewater} models multiple stages of infection and recovery, as well as the effects of the sewer system on the observed data.
-In part due to this complexity, it requires a number of parameters to be specified by users in order to produce inference, many of which are difficult to verify in practice.
-One advantage of this approach is that it produces inference on many more quantities than just the effective reproduction number.
+While easy to use, the synthetic incidence is truncated on the assumption that wastewater data observed in the present contains little information about the number of newly infected individuals.
+As a consequence, the final estimate of the effective reproduction number is truncated as well. \citet{nourbakhsh2022wastewater} used a classic compartmental model where RNA concentrations were modeled as noisy realizations of the number of currently infectious and recently recovered individuals.
+While the model produces inference on a number of parameters beyond the effective reproduction number, it also requires a number of parameters to be specified by users in order to produce inference, many of which are difficult to verify in practice.

 Taking inspiration from previous work on non-parametric modeling of the transmission rate in compartmental models \citep{xu2016bayesian} and birth-death modeling in infectious disease phylodynamics \citep{stadler2013birth}, we introduce a simpler compartmental model with only compartments needed to estimate the effective reproduction number and equip it with a Bayesian nonparametric inference framework.
 This simpler model combined with our Bayesian nonparametric framework lets us avoid some difficult-to-verify assumptions, while still estimating the effective reproduction number from wastewater data.